 CPS

-Symbiotic Design for Cyber Physical Systems (DARPA)
+Neuro-symbolic Co-designer for Symbiotic Design of Cyber Physical Systems (DARPA) : [SRI funding: 5.63M ]

-Assured Autonomy (DARPA)
+ALES in Assured Autonomy (DARPA) [SRI funding: 2.02M]

-Self-Improving Cyber-Physical Systems (NSF CPS Small)
+Self-Improving Cyber-Physical Systems (NSF CPS Small) [SRI funding: 500K]

 iDECODe: In-distribution Equivariance for Conformal Out-of-distribution Detection